-A student must take an English course during each year he is enrolled at Brother Martin.
-This requirement reflects not only the fact that most college programs demand an average of four years of English but also the conviction that proficiency in the language arts is indispensable to learning.
-The skills of reading, oral and written self-expression, and research are valuable tools in the study of any subject.
-Because of the multidisciplinary nature of the English curriculum, students are expected to buy workbooks, handbooks and paperback books as supplements to the state-provided texts.
+A student must take an English course each year he is enrolled at Brother Martin.
+This requirement reﬂects the fact that not only do most college degree programs demand an average of four years of English but also that proficiency in the language arts is indispensable to learning.
+The skills of reading, oral and written self-expression and research are valuable tools in the study of any subject.
+Because of the multidisciplinary nature of the English curriculum, students are expected to buy workbooks, handbooks, and paperback books as supplements to the state-provided textbooks.

-This course is designed to introduce basic fundamentals of grammar and usage, including sentence formation and preparation of a topic sentence.
+This course is designed to introduce basic fundamentals of grammar and usage, including sentence formation.
 From there, students learn the organization and development of a paragraph.
-Students are introduced to the basic literary terms as found in the literature anthology and young adult novels.
-A language unit is included as well as weekly vocabulary study.
+Students study various literary types as found in the literature anthology and young adult novels.
+A language unit is included as well as vocabulary study.
 Incorporated into this class are the study habits and skills that enable the student to be a successful learner both inside and outside of the classroom.

 English III Honors (10th)